×

 Abnormal Biochemical Process

 It now appears probable the damage to brain cells is the result of faulty biochemical processes.
-For example, many studies are now focus on alpha-synuclein, a protein involved in regulating the flow of dopamine.
-In people with Parkinson’s there is an overproduction of this protein, some of it in a mutated form, and scientists believe that this might be toxic to brain cells.
+For example, many studies are now focused on alpha-synuclein, a protein involved in regulating the flow of dopamine.
+In people with Parkinson’s, there is an overproduction of this protein, some of it in a mutated form, and scientists believe that this might be toxic to brain cells.

 Genetic and Environmental Factors